Wintermute0110/Wintermute0110.github.io/LKESG/EmulationStation.md

 $ sudo systemctl start display-manager.service
 ```

+It is fine to use these commands from the text console in your HTPC with a keyboard connected or using a remote terminal with SSH.

 ## What to do next?

-If you want to use EmulationStation as your frontend you need to setup some emulators as backends, for example `Retroarch`, `MAME` or `Mednafen`.
+If you want to use EmulationStation as your frontend you need to setup some real emulators as backends, for example `Retroarch`, `MAME` or `Mednafen`.
+Once you setup and test your emulator you need to create a real `es_systems.cfg`.